Wateefeh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script Hello world
+script that prints “Hello, World”